 The Evolving Landscape of the American Dream in the 21st Century

 In the 21st century, the American Dream faces a number of unprecedented challenges.
 The rise of economic inequality has made it increasingly difficult for individuals to climb the economic ladder.
-Globalization has led to increased competition for jobs and has put downward pressure on wages.
+But globalization has led to increased competition for jobs and has put downward pressure on wages.
 Technological advancements have disrupted traditional industries and have created new demands for skills and education.

 Economic Inequality and Social Mobility

 This growing economic inequality has had a profound impact on social mobility.
-The ability to move up the economic ladder is now more dependent on one's background and family wealth than on individual effort and talent.
+Now, the ability to move up the economic ladder is now more dependent on one's background and family wealth than on individual effort and talent.
 Children born into low-income families face significant barriers to success, including limited access to quality education, healthcare, and job opportunities.

 The Impact of Globalization and Technological Advancements